 What to Do About Snacks, Sweet Drinks and Desserts

 Plan two to three small snacks at set times during the day to refuel small, active bodies.
 Choose foods from the MyPlate food groups.
-Make small servings of sweet drinks and desserts "sometimes" foods.
-MyPlate recommends to limit sodium to 1,500 milligrams per day, saturated fat to 11-16 grams per day and added sugars to 25-35 grams per day for young children.
+Make small servings of sweet drinks and desserts "sometimes" foods and limit added sugars, saturated fats and sodium in meals and snacks.